Visit Antibes

 To continue your artistic visits, here are a few museums not to be missed:

-3. Overlook the city at Fort Carré
+3. Overlook the town at Fort Carré

 of the town!

 The highlight?
-The tour ends at the top of the fort’s ramparts, with a 360° view of the Mediterranean and the town of Antibes in the background!
+The tour ends at the top of the fort’s ramparts, with a 360° view of the Mediterranean and the town

 Can you see the Garoupe lighthouse?
 It’s one of the most powerful lighthouses on the Côte d’Azur, with a luminous intensity of over 2 million candelas!

-Got questions?
+Do you have any questions?
 We've got the answers!

 • Why visit Antibes?

-• What are Antibes' must-see neighborhoods?
+• What are the must-see districts in Antibes?

-● The Safranier district: decorated with beautiful flower-filled houses, the Safranier district is close to the promenade de l’Amiral de Grasse.
-A perfect neighborhood to soak up Antibes’ Provencal atmosphere.
+● The Safranier district: decorated with beautiful flower-filled houses, the Safranier district is close to the Amiral de Grasse promenade.
+A perfect district to soak up the Provencal atmosphere of Antibes.

 • What to do in Antibes

-● Visit the Picasso Museum
+● Visit the Picasso museum

-● Stroll along the coastal footpath
+● Take a walk along the coastal path

 ● Laugh at the Peynet museum